dangets/presentations/thrust_intro/slides.md

 rise-above basic C pointers, providing more safety from memory violations, while maintaining the bare-metal performance.

-I'm going to use std::vector from here on out, but the operations should work for most of the other containers as well.
+I'm going to focus on `std::vector` from here on out, but the operations should work for most of the other containers as well.

 ---